axelvaldez/radical-companies/_posts/Posts/2022-11/2022-11-03-simple-fear-or-love.markdown

  </table>

 <h1>Guided by Love</h1>
  <p>I prefer to be guided by love.
+The kind that leads with trust, and tries to touch the worldview that could support the words said.
+And, yes, if somebody attacks me, I'll defend my life.</p>
-And, please, note that I didn’t say stupid love or turning the other cheek, or anything like it.
-Being guided by love and leading with trust is good for my wellbeing.</p>
+ <p>Being guided by love and leading with trust is good for my wellbeing.</p>

 <h1 class="_section">ENDNOTES</h1>
  <ol>